jbsohn/lokey-ym2149-tools/tests/fixtures/song/README.md

 high-fidelity music routines, it is a goldmine for audio production.

 The **Atari 7800** acts as the **Consumer** of these assets.
-By bridging the hardware gap with a YM2149 and our specialized toolchain, we allow the 7800 to "consume" the rich sonic legacy of the ST, effectively giving the 8-bit console the voice of its 16-bit big brother.
+By bridging the hardware gap with a YM2149 and our specialized toolchain, we allow the 7800 to "consume" the rich sonic of the ST, effectively giving the 8-bit console the voice of its 16-bit big brother.

 ## Future Potential